Gina G: 2000s

 By 2000, she recorded several songs with Swedish producers Lagoona, including a new version of her debut hit "Ooh Aah...
 Just a Little Bit", and a cover version of Nancy Sinatra's "These Boots Are Made for Walkin'".

 In March 2003, she took part in the reality television show Reborn in the USA, alongside Sonia, Michelle Gayle, Tony Hadley, Peter Cox and Elkie Brooks.
 Even though she received the most votes from the American audience and won the first show, she got the fewest votes in the next show, and went up for the British public's vote.
 She lost, and was eliminated from the show in the third programme.

-In early 2005, Gina G attempted to represent the United Kingdom at the Eurovision Song Contest, she finished last out of five entries on the pre-selection program with her song "Flashback".
+In early 2005, Gina G attempted to represent the United Kingdom at the Eurovision Song Contest, but she finished last out of five entries on the pre-selection program with her song "Flashback".
 She competed against Javine Hylton and Katie Price.

-In August 2005, she released her second album, Get Up & Dance only via through her website.
+In August 2005, she released her second (and final) album, Get Up & Dance only through her website.
 It was released via iTunes in March 2009.

 In June 2006, her debut album, Fresh!, became available for download on iTunes.
 She set up her own record label, Stuntgirl, with distribution through Universal Records.

-In late 2006, she released a new single, "Tonight's the Night" and promoted it round the clubs and it went into the commercial dance chart at No. 2.
+In late 2006, she released a single, "Tonight's the Night" and promoted it in clubs.
+It peaked on the commercial dance chart at No. 2.
 It was released on 2 October through download and larger music stores.
-The single peaked at No .57 in the UK Singles Chart on 8 October.
+The single peaked at No. 57 on the UK Singles Chart on 8 October.

 2010s

 Gina G released "Next 2 You" on 27 May 2011 via iTunes Australia.
 It was written by Gina G, Billy Pace, Duane Morrison, and John Collins.
-New remixes featuring rapper Vigilante were released in November 2011.
-A planned second single called 'Set the Night on Fire' was scheduled for early 2012 and a music video was planned, but were never released.
+Remixes featuring rapper Vigilante were released in November 2011.
+A planned second single called "Set the Night on Fire" was scheduled for early 2012 and a music video was planned, but were never released.